 Around a decade or two ago, the concept of early childhood education for our little ones was not something that was really researched on or even talked about for that matter!
-In yesteryears, our discussions about early child education from birth to 5 years of age would primarily mean time spent playing around at home, stories narrated by grandparents and routine visits to the neighbourhood park.
-But it is only in the last two decades or so that a lot of emphasis is being laid on the concept of early childhood education and learning.
+In yesteryears, our discussions about early childhood education from birth to 5 years of age would primarily mean time spent playing around at home, stories narrated by grandparents and routine visits to the neighbourhood park.
+But it is only in the last two decades or so that a lot of emphases is being laid on the concept of early childhood education and learning.
 In fact, research shows that brain development starts right from the early weeks of pregnancy.

-So why is early year’s education so important?
+So why is the early year’s education so important?
 Can learning while still ‘in the cradle’ be beneficial for the growth and development of a child?